wcchristian/chrome-mailinator-omnibox/README.md

+# ARCHIVED
+This project is no longer maintained.
+I had to pull it off of the store due to manifest v3 requirements.
+I may take some time to rebuild this if I get a chance.

 # Chrome Mailinator Omnibox
 Chrome Omnibox extension allows the user to open a mailinator inbox right from the address bar in chrome.